 Most famous for public gatherings for its accessibility and the fact that it can accommodate large masses.

-Complete with a lunar park and a man-made dam for boat rides, picnic lovers couldn’t ask for more.
+Complete with a lunar park and a human-made dam for boat rides, picnic lovers couldn’t ask for more.

 4. Karura Forest